550+ 5-Star ReviewsWhatsApp

 Examples of specialities with run-through training posts include GP, clinical radiology, community sexual and reproductive health, obstetrics and gynaecology, ophthalmology and paediatrics.

-Certificate of Completion of Training (CCT) - Becoming A Consultant Doctor
+Certificate of Completion of Training (CCT): How You Become A Consultant

 At the end of their training and following completion of their final exams, a doctor is awarded their Certificate of Completion of Training (CCT), which allows them to practice as a consultant doctor in a permanent hospital or community role.